Thailand’s Best Pad Thai (Stir-fried noodles) Recipe!

 You may want to pick the noodles out and taste them to see if the noodles are cooked properly.

 4. If you like the bean sprouts and the sliced garlic Chives/ Chinese Chives to be cooked, add it in this step.

 5. Push the noodles aside.
-Add the egg and cook it until it is half way done then mix it with the noodles.
+Add the egg and cook it until it is halfway done then mix it with the noodles.
 Now add shrimp and mix.

 6. Turn off the fire.
 Arrange the noodles on a plate.
 Put dried chili pepper, sugar, roasted peanut, fresh bean sprouts, one piece of lemon and the garlic Chives/ Chinese Chives on the side.

-Another option for Pad Thai, is to make an omelet from duck’s eggs.
+Another option for Pad Thai is to make an omelet from duck’s eggs.
 Make it as thin and as big as possible.
 Put the noodles in the middle of the omelet.
 Fold four sides then put another plate on top.
 Turn it upside down.
 Decorate it with bean sprouts, the genus Allium or scallion, dried chili powder, sugar, peanut, and one piece of lemon.

-We call this Pad Thai with omelet in Thai language, “Pad Thai Kai Ho”.
+We call this Pad Thai with an omelet in the Thai language, “Pad Thai Kai Ho.”
 Pad Thai is a classic Thai Food dish and one that we eat a lot – a couple times per month at least.
 Tourists, when they come to Thailand know “Pad Thai” from the Thai food restaurants in their home country.
 They always seem to know to order this dish!
 My husband when he first came from America only knew pad thai and a couple of other dishes like yum woon sen and tom yum soup.